PRACTICE GYNÉ AM SEE Michael Singer, M.D.

 Reaction of body produces pain and adhesions

 Picture on the right: Close-up view of a typical deep focus of endometriosis behind the left ovary, showing sprouts of new blood vessels coming from all sides.
-See effect of laser operation by clicking on the image.
+See effect of surgical operation by clicking on the image.

 More possible symptoms of endometriosis: